Effa Manley: Personal life

 Manley was married four times and had no children.
-Her first husband was George Bush, a chauffeur whom she had met in Atlantic City, New Jersey and married in 1920; they later divorced.
+Her first husband was George Bush, a chauffeur whom she had met in Atlantic City, New Jersey, and married in 1920; they later divorced.
 Her second husband was Abe Manley to whom she was married from 1933 till his death in 1952.
 She was married to Henry Moton Clinton from December 1953 to August 1954, and to Charles Wesley Alexander from 1956 to 1957.
 Manley stated that she regretted both her marriages after her second one.

 Death

 By the spring of 1981, Manley's health had deteriorated to the point that she could no longer live in her apartment.
 She moved into a rest home run by former Negro league player Quincy Trouppe.
 Manley told Trouppe that she would go to the hospital to get checked out.
-She had cancer of the colon, which progressed into peritonitis after surgery.
+She had colon cancer, which progressed into peritonitis after surgery.
 Manley had a heart attack and died on April 16, 1981, having never returned to the rest home.
 She died just four days after boxer Joe Louis, her sports idol, who had been one of the most influential black athletes of that time.
 Manley was buried in Culver City at the Holy Cross Cemetery.